dj-stripe/dj-stripe/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring.
+3. If the pull request makes changes to a model, include both South migrations (Django <= 1.6) and Django migrations (Django 1.7+).
+4. The pull request should work for Python 2.7, 3.3, and 3.4.
+Check
+   https://travis-ci.org/pydanny/dj-stripe/pull_requests
-3. The pull request should work for Python 2.6, 2.7, and 3.3, and for PyPy.
-Check https://travis-ci.org/pydanny/dj-stripe/pull_requests and make sure that the tests pass for all supported Python versions.
+   and make sure that the tests pass for all supported Python versions.